surifirstpin/biplus_documentation/docs/User_Reports.md

 ##  Format

-  - **Format** enables different type of number format to the measure field value.
-Following are the list of number formats supported by AcuBi ;
+It enables different type of number format to measure field value.
+Following are the list of number formats supported by BiPlus ;

 |  Example | Description |
 |  ------ | :------ |